goooooouwa/Android-LifeCycle-Demo/README.md

-Check Logs with "MyTag" tag for each Activity Lifecycle methods.
+Print each Activity Lifecycle methods in logs with "MyTag" tag.